 - Mostly use hands with additional equity when bluffing

-- No equity bluffs should only be used when you are preflop raiser and have a position
+- No equity bluffs should only be used when you are a preflop raiser and have a position

 - Aggressively bluff on ace-high boards as the preflop raiser